colorzzr/KeyCodeUsage/Input Stream.md

 include in `<iostream>`

-cin is the stream take input from keyboard
+`cin` is the stream take input from keyboard

-and it is default stream
+and it is default stream name

 ### Streamstring

 include in '<sstream>'

-streamstring is a type that reading from string
+streamstring is a type that reading from `string`

 like `cin`, it can load string `123` to int `123`